 6.Follow the KISS Strategy for Makeup

-Makeup is supposed to enhance your natural facial features, not attract undue attention.
+Makeup is supposed to not attract undue attention.

 When it comes to office makeup, Keep It Simple and Smart (KISS).
 Wear neutral lipstick shades that do not attract attention, yet look classy.
 Avoid using makeup elements that exaggerate your appearance.
 These include false eyelashes or an abundance of shimmering eye shadow.